 Exhibition celebrates artistic side of colourful Celeste

-In her final years, Dr Celeste Lawson had a long-held a creative dream to hold her own art exhibition.
+In her final years, Emeritus Professor Celeste Lawson had a creative dream to hold her own art exhibition.

-This month, family, friends and colleagues of the colourful academic will bring the dream to life, at Yeppoon’s Fig Tree Galleries.
+Family, friends and colleagues of the colourful academic have brought that dream to life, at Yeppoon’s Fig Tree Galleries.

-The high-profile CQUniversity lecturer, former president of the University’s Academic Board and Emeritus Professor, passed away suddenly two years ago at her Emu Park home.
+The high-profile CQUniversity lecturer and former president of the University’s Academic Board passed away suddenly two years ago at her Emu Park home.

 But her passion for art continues to inspire her community.

-Her works will be on show for the first time, with an exhibition across September 22 to October 18.
+Prof Lawson's works are now on show for the first time, with an exhibition until October 18.

-It's titled You Colour My World, fulfilling her exhibition dream – and giving locals a new opportunity to remember and celebrate vibrant Celeste.
+You Colour My World fulfills her exhibition dream and gives locals a new opportunity to remember and celebrate Prof Lawson's vibrant life.

-Drawing inspiration from her Danish grandmother (a prolific sewer and crafter, after whom Celeste was named) her work features dramatic fabrics, woollen artifacts and colourful pictures.
+Drawing inspiration from her Danish grandmother (a prolific sewer and crafter, after whom Prof Lawson was named) her work features dramatic fabrics, woollen artefacts and colourful pictures.

 “Celeste painted, knitted, sewed quilts, made ceramics and took photographs.
 She had many images printed to fabric and was best known for her pineapple designs, paying homage to the Capricorn Coast where she lived,” Mr Lawson said.

-Before her academic career, Dr Lawson was a Rockhampton police sergeant, and also worked with the Crime and Corruption Commission of Western Australia.
+Before her academic career, Prof Lawson was a Rockhampton police sergeant, and also worked with the Crime and Corruption Commission of Western Australia.

 In her early career, she worked with teenagers and young people, and carried the Olympic Torch ahead of the 2000 Sydney Olympic Games, and the Queen’s Baton for the 2006 Melbourne Commonwealth Games Queen’s Baton Relay.